Rodrigo Moledo

-Rodrigo Modesto da Silva Moledo (born 27 October 1987) is a Brazilian footballer who plays at Internacional as a centre back.
+Rodrigo Modesto da Silva Moledo (born 27 October 1987) is a Brazilian professional footballer who plays as a centre back for Coritiba.

 Club career

 Early career

 Born in Rio de Janeiro, Moledo was known as Rodrigão during the start of his career.
 He started his senior career with Camboriú FC in early 2008, playing in the second division of Campeonato Catarinense.

 Moledo attracted the interest of União Esporte Clube, a Brazilian football team from Rondonópolis, Mato Grosso.
 In the summer of 2009, they sent him on a loan in the Polish club Odra Wodzisław, and he returned to the side for the 2010 season, helping them to win the 2010 Campeonato Mato-Grossense.

 Internacional

 Moledo impressed the scouts of Internacional while playing for União in a match against them for the 2009 Copa do Brasil.
 He signed with the club in 2010, and spent his first year at the club with the B-side before being promoted to the main squad for the 2011 season.
 He scored his first goal for Inter on 7 September 2011, in 4–2 victory against América Mineiro in the Campeonato Brasileiro.